letfontenelle/coin-canvas/README.md

 - Graphical interface for data visualization
 - Automatic calculation of indicators such as P/E, ROE, Dividend Yield
 - Alerts for ex-dividend dates

----

-Developed to facilitate data-driven analysis and investment decisions in the Brazilian stock market.